 Emailed these photos to Steve almost two weeks ago and followed up with a text and voice mail; as of today, no response.
 I’m now waiting for a different lawn service to get back to me with an appointment for an estimate on a “renovation program” which I never intended to ever do but things are now totally out of control.

 Bought a replacement tire for the old wheelbarrow, only to discover that the axle is part of the old wheel and cannot be removed from it.
 I’d never seen one like that before.
 Naturally, one can’t find a replacement wheel like that anywhere, probably because said wheelbarrow dates from the 1950s or 60s.
 Truth be told, it was so heavy even when empty that I probably could not have budged the thing if any rocks were loaded into it.
 My son doesn’t want the wheelbarrow back, so out with the trash pickup it went.
 I am seriously thinking of offering the rock mulch to a couple of the neighbors for free (or at least in consideration of them moving just a couple wheelbarrow loads of it to where it’s needed most.)

 There are only three (possibly four) remaining things at the Money Pit to address between now and the end of this year… that I am aware of, anyway!
-In the meanwhile, an upcoming post will illustrate my new theory that having too many “blank slate” planting areas is not necessarily a good thing….
+In the meanwhile, this post illustrates my new theory that having too many “blank slate” planting areas is not necessarily a good thing….